dojo/docs/dijit/info.rst

 There are several attributes common to (most) all Dijit instances.
 These appear as members to a widget instance, and can be accessed once you have a reference to the widget by one of the methods mentioned above.
 Some of the more popular are:

 * .domNode - The top-level node in the widget.
-All widgets have a DOM Node attached to them, either through the srcNodeRef passed during instantiation, or a one created by the widget framework when declaring one programatically.
+All widgets have a DOM Node attached to them, either through the srcNodeRef passed during instantiation, or a one created by the widget framework when declaring one programmatically.
 This is a `real` DOM Node, and is common in all Dijits.
 If you wish to show or hide a widget, for example, you would modify the CSS property ``display`` for the .domNode:

 .. code-block :: javascript
  :linenos: